 Moving to UK with a professional company

 Our moving companies can help you with the organization of your move to the UK.
 Start a request and receive 5 free quotes from professional moving companies within 24 hours.
 We will arrange a free home visit with your favourite company to make sure that you have the exact list of items you are moving to hand to the customs.
-Our Move Captains and our removal companies are used to international moving services.
+Our custom agents and our removal companies are used to international moving services.
 They will be able to assist you and answer your questions regarding the documents you will have to fill out in order to cross the Swiss border.

 Moving from Switzerland to UK on your own

 If you are organized and can gather all the necessary documents, you will be able to prepare an international moving service on your own.
 You can rent a vehicle (or take your own) and be on your way to the UK thanks to the ferry or the eurotunnel.

 DOCUMENTS AND INFORMATION TO MOVE TO THE UK

 It is mandatory to hold a valid passport to go through customs.
 A simple identity card is no longer sufficient.
 You will also need a detailed list of the inventory you are importing into the country, in duplicate, quantified, dated and signed.